drufball/yosai/_drafts/complications.md

 <br />
 <br />

 Denri squirmed her way through the opening and dragged her bag behind her.
 Eizo looked up from a length of wood that he had pulled from one of Denri's shelves.
-He was whittling it into a crude sort of staff.
+He was whittling it into a crude staff.
 Aki was asleep in the nest of clothes, Shiri purring beside her head.

 Eizo noticed the blood on Denri's cheek and stood abruptly.
 "What happened?"

-"What this?
+"What, this?
 Well the doc fixed my foot so I figured I better pick up another injury or the two of you would leave."
 She smiled at the man.
 He did not relax.
 "It's no big deal.
 Some of Danzo's goons held me up but I gave them the slip easy enough."

 "'S goin on...?"
 Aki raised herself up on an elbow, rubbing one eye and yawning.